 The Course Development, Review and Approval Procedures ("procedures") give effect to the Course and Subject Policy so that course development, review and approval processes are applied fairly, consistently and objectively.
 Course development and review is undertaken in accordance with the principles outlined in the Course and Subject Policy, Learning and Teaching Policy and the evaluation processes outlined in the Course Monitoring and Evaluation Procedures.

 2. Scope

 These procedures apply to the development of new higher education courses and their associated approval.
-These procedures do not apply to ELICOS and Foundation courses.
+These procedures do not apply to ELICOS, Foundation or Vocational Education Training (VET) courses.

 3. New course development